Guljanka/ecommerce-aws-ecs-terraform-/README.md

 - ECS Task Definitions
 - Aurora Database
 - Redis Cache
-- CloudWatch Resources
 - IAM Roles
 - Auto Scaling Policies

 ---

-# Remote Terraform Backend

-Terraform state is stored remotely using:

-- Amazon S3
-- Amazon DynamoDB State Locking

-Benefits:

-- State protection
-- Team collaboration
-- State consistency
-- Prevention of concurrent modifications

----

 # CI/CD Pipeline

-GitHub Actions automates deployments.
+GitHub Actions provides an automated CI/CD workflow for building, publishing, and deploying the application.

 Pipeline Flow:

-1. Developer pushes code to GitHub
+1. Developer updates the application code
-2. GitHub Actions starts workflow
+2. GitHub Actions workflow is triggered manually
 3. Docker image is built
 4. Image is pushed to Amazon ECR
-5. ECS service receives a new deployment
+5. ECS service is updated with the new task definition
 6. New tasks are launched
-7. Application becomes available through ALB
+7. Application traffic is routed through the Application Load Balancer

 ---